desiretech/lompang/README.md

 * Follow instructions from email and you should receive your token key
 * Please keep your token key.
 You will need to add it to your codes later
 * Download the 3 files from Git
-* Add the 3 files to Folder Group, "Frameworks"
+* Add the 3 files to Folder Group, Frameworks
-* Change the architecture of app to "armv7"
+* Change the architecture of app to armv7
 * Link CoreData and SystemConfiguration libraries to your binary

 - Import Lompang.h in your AppDelegate.h